joakim-brannstrom/distssh/design/purpose.md

 I chose the number because after 2s I myself become annoyed.
 This may need further investigation.

+# REQ-uc_modify_env
+partof: REQ-purpose
+###

+The user wants to be able to modify the saved environment without having to redo the export.
+Modifying mean adding or removing environment variables.

+## Rationale

+The user think it is convenient to have a saved environment that "just works".
+It is possible to start working right away.
+But there may be a env variable or two that needs to be modified.
+By directly being able to modify the env it is easier for the user to "work".
+They do not need to remember at that moment "how" the env where created.

+# SPC-modify_env
+partof: REQ-uc_modify_env
+###

+See REQ.

 # SPC-best_remote_host
 partof: REQ-purpose
 ###